Embraced the Hunger

 “You want me to model for you?”

 The frown left his face and he grinned.
-“I would be working with female models?”
+“I’d be working with female models?”

-It figured the mention of him working with some of her girls would put him in a better mood.
-Of course he couldn’t say he would be thrilled at the prospect of working with just her.
-Jordan couldn’t compete with her girls’ model looks.
-She wasn’t ugly, but with her brown hair, brown eyes, slim build that wasn’t exactly curvy and average height, she didn’t stand a chance.
+It figured the mention of him modeling with some of her girls would put him in a better mood.
+Of course he couldn’t say he’d be thrilled at the prospect of working with just her.
+Jordan couldn’t compete with her girls’ looks.
+She wasn’t ugly, but with her brown hair, brown eyes, slim build that wasn’t exactly curvy, and average height, she didn’t stand a chance.